me7/imba-spectrum/readme.md

 ## how do i
 - load and play mp3
-- make array of audio analyser
+- ❌make array of audio analyser = cannot create (not understand AudioContext API)
 - plot a graph